gitika05/Online-Hotel-Booking-Database-Management-System/README.md

+The project is undergone by using MySql Workbench, Terminal and Ubuntu

+We also created our own database from scratch

 We aim to demonstrate the use of create, read, update and delete MySQL operations through this project.
 Furthermore details about our project are as follows:

 Create a database for a banking management system.
 Tasks included are: